The Sword and the Sickle

 The Sword and the Sickle is a novel by Mulk Raj Anand first published in 1942.
 Like his other novels, this one also deals with the topic of social and political structures, specifically, the rise of Communism.
 The title for the book was given to Anand by George Orwell.
 The novel was in keeping with British and American writings of the time.
 The book was the final part of the trilogy that included The Village and Across the Black Waters.

+George Orwell's review of the novel highlights its significance in Indian English literature: "Therefore, although Mr Anand's novel would still be interesting on its own merits if it had been written by an Englishman, it is impossible to read it without remembering every few pages that it is also a cultural curiosity.
+The growth, especially during the last few years, of an English-language Indian literature is a strange phenomenon, and it will have its effect on the post-war world, if not on the outcome of the war itself."